Learn about actual and potential costs

 How risky is the Physical Therapy Services supply chain?

-Buyers are not likely to face significant risk from the supply chain when purchasing physical therapy services.
+Supply chain risk in the physical therapy services market is low.
 Physical therapists have to make fewer recurring purchases because most critical inputs are capital investments, thus reducing the likelihood that upstream suppliers may disrupt services.
-To provide physical therapy services, suppliers have to...
+To provide physical therapy services, suppliers have to purchase various therapy machines, exercise equipment,...
 Subscribe to learn more.